deeztek/Hermes-Secure-Email-Gateway/docs/admin/03-email-server/settings.md

 **Maintenance procedure:**

 1. Click **Enter Maintenance Mode**.
-The card status flips to yellow, mailbox-user SSO goes offline.
+The card status flips to yellow, mailbox-user SSO goes offline, and a success banner appears at the top of the page.
-2. Open `https://<console-host>/nc/` in an incognito tab.
+2. Click the **Open Nextcloud** button that appears below the toggle &mdash; it opens `https://<console-host>/nc/` in a new tab (`target="_blank"`) so the Hermes admin tab stays put for step 6.
-3. Log in as the NC local admin (username + password shown on the card; password is also in `/opt/hermes-seg-container-gl/INSTALL_SUMMARY.txt` on the host).
+3. In the Nextcloud tab, log in as the NC local admin.
+Username is shown on the card; password is also in `/opt/hermes-seg-container-gl/INSTALL_SUMMARY.txt` on the host.
 4. On first login Nextcloud prompts for TOTP enrollment via its own UI &mdash; scan the QR code with any TOTP authenticator app.
 5. Do your admin work in Nextcloud.
-6. Return to this card and click **Exit Maintenance Mode**.
-SSO is restored.
+6. Switch back to the Hermes admin tab and click **Exit Maintenance Mode**.
+SSO is restored for mailbox users.

+The button uses `fetch()` to call `inc/edit_nc_oidc_action.cfm` (`occ app:disable user_oidc` or `enable`), bypassing the outer settings form so the toggle doesn't collide with a normal Save submission. `redirect: 'manual'` on the fetch prevents the action handler's `cflocation` from being auto-followed and consuming the `session.m` flash before the page can render it.

+Operators who need to use this often can ignore step 2's helper link and just type `/nc/` &mdash; the helper link exists to make first-time use obvious.

 **Why the toggle pattern and not a permanent bypass URL:**